jocoly/borpa/README.md

 ### FAQ

-- Images save to ./image-backend/output/images/
+- Images save to ./backend/output/images/ by default.

-- Videos save as gifs (so Discord properly displays them on mobile) to ./video-backend/output/videos/
+- Videos save as gifs (so Discord properly displays them on mobile) to ./backend/output/videos/ by default.

 - `CONTAIN_BOT` will make the bot ignore messages that aren't in the channel matching the provided channel id.